-Nintendo’s Reggie Fils-Aime retires (and Bowser claims the castle)
+Nintendo’s Reggie Fils-Aimé retires (and Bowser claims the castle)

 When he took over Nintendo of America, the company as a whole was recovering from a down period marked by a console (the GameCube) that had not kept pace with the competition and a handheld that, while popular, was flagging and clearly old-fashioned.

-As most will remember, however, the company soon turned all that around with the DS and Wii, two of the best-selling consoles of all time and ones that returned Nintendo to its household name status as well as vastly expanding the “gamer” demographic.
-Of course the Wii U was a disappointment (though home to many great games) but since then the Switch has restored confidence in the company’s ability to innovate and deliver.
+As most will remember, however, the company soon turned all that around with the DS and Wii, two of the best-selling consoles of all time and ones that returned Nintendo to its household name status, as well as vastly expanding the “gamer” demographic.
+Of course, the Wii U was a disappointment (though home to many great games), but since then the Switch has restored confidence in the company’s ability to innovate and deliver.
 With some 20 million sold since launch, Reggie is leaving on a high note.

-Reggie’s involvement from the outside seemed to be to pretend these things didn’t exist until 30 seconds before going on stage to announce them, after which he would tirelessly promote them to every outlet and fan that managed to make eye contact with him.
-He was accessible, friendly, and if not candid he was certainly honest and earnest at all times.
+Reggie’s involvement from the outside seemed to be to pretend these things didn’t exist until 30 seconds before going onstage to announce them, after which he would tirelessly promote them to every outlet and fan that managed to make eye contact with him.
+He was accessible, friendly and if not candid he was certainly honest and earnest at all times.
 He’ll certainly be missed by many, myself included.

 Doug Bowser will take over as president on April 15, Reggie’s official last day.
 Bowser joined in 2015 and led the sales and marketing for the Switch, so you know he’s got momentum — plus, you know, the name.